AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

 We have now added LNbits as a new funding source for the LightningATM. 🎉

 Before we finally merge the change, we want to discuss the [pull request](https://github.com/21isenough/LightningATM/pull/78) a little bit.
 But you can already test the interface and for that we wrote this small guide here.
-It is for existing ATM's that need a new funding source.
+It is for existing Pocket ATM's that need a new funding source.
 If you are setting up a new LightningATM, you just have to change under ["Perform an update, clone the ATM Github and install necessary additional options"](https://github.com/21isenough/LightningATM/blob/master/docs/guide/sdcard_and_wifi.md#perform-an-update-clone-the-atm-github-and-install-necessary-additional-options) the line `$ git clone https://github.com/21isenough/LightningATM.git` to the temporary new path `https://github.com/k9ert/LightningATM/tree/lnbits-compatibility-k9ert` with the new LNbits interface.
-Later we will also adjust the main documentation for this.
+Later we will also adjust the main documentation for this and we will test it for the ATM with camera.

 ### First of all, here's a quick guide on how to set up an LNbits wallet: